m443556/OXCEGameBot/CONTRIBUTING.md

 # Contributing to OXCEGameBot

-Thank you for your interest in contributing to the OXCE Game Bot project!
+Thank you for your interest in contributing to the OXCEGameBot project!
 We welcome contributions from everyone, regardless of experience level.

 ## How to Contribute